baisong/orenrobinson.com/index.md

 👋🏻 Hi, I'm Oren Robinson.
 My pronouns are he or they.

-I'm a tech organizer living on occupied Kumeyaay land, also known as San Diego, California.
+I'm a tech organizer living on occupied Kumeyaay land, also known as san diego, california.

 My family descends from English, Jewish, Irish, Scottish, Germanic and Scandinavian settlers during the 1600s-1800s.
-I was raised on Haudenosaunee land in so-called Central New York by a joint-custody family of activists, artists and dropouts.
+I was raised on Haudenosaunee land in so-called central new york by a joint-custody family of activists, artists and dropouts.

 I studied computer science in college.
 That's when fellow students challenged me to confront patriarchy and racism.
 That's also when I studied in China and experienced life in a second language, and the privileges of being a white US citizen in another colonized place.